Lightning-AI/pytorch-lightning/docs/source/accelerators/hpu.rst

 You can use either the Gaudi-based AWS EC2 DL1 instances `<https://aws.amazon.com/ec2/instance-types/dl1/>` or the Supermicro X12 Gaudi server `< https://www.supermicro.com/en/solutions/habana-gaudi>`

 Habana’s SynapseAI® software suite is optimized for building and training deep learning models using TensorFlow and PyTorch frameworks.
 Gaudi is referred to as the Habana Processing Unit (HPU).
 With SynapseAI, we aim to make training workloads on Gaudi easy, whether you're developing from scratch or migrating existing workloads.
-Lightning supports running on HPUs.

 For more information, check out `<https://developer.habana.ai>` and `<https://habana.ai/>`_.

 PyTorch Lightning With Gaudi HPU
 ================================

-Lightning supports training on a single HPU device or 8 HPU devices with the following plugins
+Lightning supports training on a single HPU device or 8 HPU devices with the plugins described in the following sections

 .. _hpu_accelerator: